OP-DSL/OP2-Common/docs/devapp.rst

 The following parallel versions will be generated from the code generator and can be executed as follows (see ``/final`` directory for all the generated code) :

-* developer sequential, developer mpi
+* Developer sequential and developer mpi

 * code-gen sequential
 * MPI + code-gen sequential